Dr. Gary Tanchak, D.C.

 • Reactive force meter built in.

-• 2 batteries included for Theragun.
+• Two batteries are included for Theragun.
 Just one for the Achedaway Pro and no spare.

 • Theragun has more grip options (better ergonomics).
 It’s also more adjustable with a rotating arm.